 A single tag is pedunculated.
 That means it is attached by a peduncle which is a narrow stalk to which the growth attaches to the skin.

 Skin tags are commonly seen in individuals with obesity and diabetes.
-There are some observational studies that suggest that they may be a sign of insulin resistance.
+Some observational studies suggest that they may be a sign of insulin resistance.
 But the exact cause is uncertain.

-Hormones may also play a role in their development as these growths seem to increase in pregnant women.
-And as with many medical conditions, there may be a genetic predisposition as skin tags often run in families.
+Hormones may also play a role in developing skin tags as these growths seem to increase in pregnant women.
+And as with many medical conditions, there may be a genetic predisposition because skin tags often run in families.

 Other articles by this author: